hackmycontrolsystem/cs706/README.md

 ```
 git clone git@github.com:rgodha/cs706.git
 ```
-Go the 'gdiff' folder, run the gdiff shell script as specified the examples explained above in command line usage.
-Tool creates files in /tmp/gdiff/runs folder.
-Please make sure that tool has access to /tmp/ folder and has required privileges to create files and folder in /tmp directory.
+Go to the 'gdiff' folder, run the gdiff shell script as specified the examples explained above in command line usage.
+The tool creates files in /tmp/gdiff/runs folder.
+Please make sure that the tool has access to /tmp/ folder and has required privileges to create files and folder in /tmp directory.

 Requirements
 -------------